exceptionless/Exceptionless/README.md

 The definition of the word exceptionless is: to be without exception.
 [Exceptionless](http://exceptionless.com) provides real-time .NET error reporting for your ASP.NET, Web API, WebForms, WPF, Console, and MVC apps.
 It organizes the gathered information into simple actionable data that will help your app become exceptionless!

-## Requirements
-1. Visual Studio 2013

 ## Getting Started

 _** NOTE: If you simply want to use Exceptionless, just go to [http://exceptionless.com](http://exceptionless.com) and signup for a free account and you will be up and running in seconds._

+1. You will need to have Visual Studio 2013 installed.
-1. Start MongoDB and Redis by opening `StartBackendServers.bat`.
+2. Start MongoDB and Redis by opening `StartBackendServers.bat`.
-2. Open the `Exceptionless.sln` Visual Studio solution file.
+3. Open the `Exceptionless.sln` Visual Studio solution file.
-3. Select `Exceptionless.App` and `Exceptionless.SampleConsole` as startup projects.
+4. Select `Exceptionless.App` and `Exceptionless.SampleConsole` as startup projects.
-4. Run the project.
+5. Run the project.
-5. The app will automatically make the 1st user that is created a Global Admin and will also create a sample `Acme` organization and project.
+6. The app will automatically make the 1st user that is created a Global Admin and will also create a sample `Acme` organization and project.
-6. Send a test error from the sample console application and you should see it show up immediately in the website.
+7. Send a test error from the sample console application and you should see it show up immediately in the website.

 Alternatively, you can [watch this short YouTube video](http://youtu.be/wROzlVuBoDs) showing how to get started with the project.